czernous/persian-hugo/exampleSite/content/about/_index.md

 If you love to read and the idea of getting paid to write gets you excited.

 Then my content is for you.
-I write about tips and tricks I have learnt on my journey to being a Copywriter.
+I share tips and tricks I have learnt on my journey to being a Copywriter.

 **Work with me**